1. Introduction and overview

 - Identity profile is suspended or revoked due to inappropriate usage until required investigation is completed

-- Identity profile is marked as dormant due to inactivity for more than 24 months.
-Dormant profile is then deleted following further user inactivity for next 12 months.
+- The Identity profile is marked as dormant due to inactivity for more than 24 months.
+The dormant profile is then deleted following further user inactivity for next 12 months.
 In this case users will be required to re-register to Barclays Identity Service

-- User chose to delete their identity profile and no request is received to cancel the delete instruction within 28 days
+- The user chose to delete their identity profile and no request is received to cancel the delete instruction within 28 days

 3.4 Customer profile maintenance

 Barclays encourages BIS customers to keep their credentials up to date to avoid identity fraud.

 Using the online Profile Maintenance service, customers can update their personal details, contact details and profile settings including the ability to delete their identity profile at any time.

 Several controls are built within BIS to protect all sensitive data from fraudsters.
 A combination of controls and processes are deployed to detect and mitigate fraud attempts.

 Barclays networks are available 24 hours a day, 7 days a week, and equipped with multiple layers of security.
 The network is constantly monitored to identify any potential threats.
 A number of effective tools and controls are deployed to protect all communication against internal and external threats.
 Periodic reviews are performed to mitigate any risk arising due to ever changing nature of threats.

 3.7 Data protection

 Comprehensive data protection techniques, controls and processes are deployed to protect sensitive data.